jamshaidsohail5/cube-lang/readme.md

 map [1, 2, 3, 4, 5] to square
 ```

-If a higher-order function is not required, a `select` query can also be used to directly apply the mapping function to the array.
+If a higher-order function is not required, a `select` query can also be used to directly apply a mapping function to a data structure.

 ```lua
 select square(x) from x in [1, 2, 3, 4, 5]